Yo soy Gilda: amar es un milagro

 Yo soy Gilda: amar es un milagro also known as Gilda: The Series (English title: I Am Gilda: Love Is a Miracle) is an upcoming Argentine biographical series based on the life of Argentinian singer Gilda.
-The series is produced by Habitacion 120, the same producer who made the film Gilda, no me arrepiento de este amor (English title: I'm Gilda).
+The series is produced by Habitación 1520, the same producer who made the film Gilda, no me arrepiento de este amor (English title: I'm Gilda).

 The series was scheduled to be released in 2019; but it did not happen.
 The series is based on the life of Argentine singer Gilda, starring Brenda Asnicar in the lead role.
-The series is directed by Benjamin Avila, director of Clandestine Childhood (2012), a film that represented the Argentine singer for the Oscar awards and nominated for the Goya awards.
+The series is directed by Benjamín Ávila, director of Clandestine Childhood (2012), a film that represented the Argentine singer for the Oscar Awards and nominated for the Goya Awards.